Leonardo-Boss/suckless-site/dwm.suckless.org/patches/cool_autostart/index.md

 Description
 -----------
-Allow dwm to execute commands from `autostart` array in you're config.h file.
+Allow dwm to execute commands from `autostart` array in your config.h file.
-And when you exit dwm all processes from `autostart` array would be killed.
+And when you exit dwm all processes from `autostart` array will be killed.

 Example
 -------